 Along with this care, some addiction treatment centers like Beachway provide holistic drug rehab to help you manage stress, regain health and foster a healthy mind, body, and spirit.
 After a period of about 30 days, or less, if your inpatient stay is successful, you will transition back into everyday life with the support of outpatient drug rehab services.

 The Bottom Line: Long-term drug rehab is a program that lasts longer than 30 days for an inpatient stay.
-It follows the same course as shorter, inpatient drug rehab programs with the benefit of more time receiving support for recovery.
+It follows the same course as shorter, inpatient drug rehab programs to benefit more time receiving recovery support.

 Who Is a Candidate for Outpatient Drug Rehab?

 Outpatient drug rehab is ideal for a person in recovery who is seeking additional therapy for continuing recovery.
-They must have a clean drug screen to participate, and periodic drug screenings are conducted to ensure that outpatient rehab is still a fit.
-If a screening comes back “dirty,” then a referral to more intensive drug rehab will be given to replace outpatient rehab.
+They must have a clean drug screen to participate in, and periodic drug screenings are conducted to ensure that outpatient rehab is still a fit.
+If a screening comes back “positive,” we will refer to a higher level of care.

-The Bottom Line: If you are clean, sober and have successfully completed an intensive drug and alcohol rehab program, then you may be a candidate for continued support and therapy through outpatient drug rehab.
+The Bottom Line: If you are clean, sober, and have completed an intensive drug and alcohol rehab program, then you may be a candidate for continued support and therapy through outpatient drug rehab.
 This is one of the main differences between long-term rehab vs. outpatient rehab.

 What Happens In Outpatient Drug Rehab?

-There is no time limit on outpatient drug rehab.
+There is no time limit for outpatient drug rehab.

 Outpatient drug rehab often offers alumni programs that provide peer support—a group of people who gather regularly for dinner or outings.
-This is a safe place to establish healthy relationships with people who are living a healthy lifestyle and support each other.
-If you have any further questions about the differences between long-term rehab vs. outpatient rehab, feel free to contact our dedicated team.
+This is a safe place to establish healthy relationships with people living a healthy lifestyle and support each other.
+If you have any further questions about the differences between long-term rehab vs. outpatient rehab, please contact our dedicated team.

 The First Step to Recovery

-If you are currently struggling with addiction, or know someone who is, the first step is to call a drug and alcohol rehab center like Beachway.
+If you are currently struggling with addiction or know someone who may be struggling, the first step is to call a drug and alcohol rehab center like Beachway.
 Don’t worry about whether you’ll enter a long-term rehab vs. outpatient rehab program.
 The first step is to get help.

 We are here for you.
 Call us any time—ask us anything.
-We just want to be sure you get the care you need when you need it.
-Contact Beachway at (877) 284-0353, or fill out this simple contact form and we’ll get in touch with you.
+We want to be sure you get the care you need when you need it.
+Contact Beachway at (877) 284-0353, or fill out this simple contact form, and we’ll get in touch with you.